 A career in logistics and distribution may suit you if you enjoy coordinating and overseeing a process to its completion

 Logistics and distribution managers organise the storage and distribution of goods.
-In this role you would ensure the right products are delivered to the right location on time and at a good cost.
-You may be involved in transportation, stock control, warehousing and monitoring the flow of goods.
+In this role you will ensure that the right products are delivered to the right location on time and at a good cost.
+You may also be involved in transportation, stock control, warehousing and monitoring the flow of goods.

 As a logistics and distribution manager you'll need to: